SoftwareAG/c8y-docs/content/enterprise-tenant/customization-bundle/branding.md

 ##### Typography {#typography}

-In the **Typography** tab you specify the font settings for your brand variant.
+under **Typography** you specify the font settings for your brand variant.

 You can select your base and headings font stack, and select an option for the navigator font stack.
 This is either same as base or same as headings font.
 You can also add a link to existing remote fonts to be used.

 ##### Cookie banner {#cookie-banner}

-In the **Cookie banner** tab you specify the settings for the banner with the cookie usage information.
+Under **Cookie banner** you specify the settings for the banner with the cookie usage information.
 If not disabled here, the banner is shown for all users of the current tenant and all subtenants until a user clicks **Agree and proceed**.

 If you disable the cookie banner, this also disables the product experience tracking by Gainsight for the current tenant and all subtenants.